bearkillerPT/accessibleChromeFindInPage/README.md

 ## Example
-If you wish to try out the extension, you can go to [this page](https://heaboo.bearkillerpt.xyz/).
+If you wish to try out the extension, you can go to [this page](https://heaboo.bearkillerpt.xyz/), to test in a really simple page, or, as the example in the demo video does, try it on [GitHub](https://www.github.com/bearkillerpt/accessible-find-in-page/).
 Checkout the [demo video](https://www.github.com/bearkillerpt/accessible-find-in-page/demo.mp4) to see it in action!

 ## Disclaimer